unahouExosite/docs/guides/user-management.md

   * First, create an endpoint for being called when a user submits email and password.

-    For use of MrMurano, create endpoint **endpoints/api-session-login.post.lua** and put the following code into it.
+    For use of Murano CLI, create endpoint **endpoints/api-session-login.post.lua** and put the following code into it.

     ```lua
     --#ENDPOINT POST /api/session/login